The Role of Trustees

-I joined DRCS in March 2016 as a Trustee as I very much wanted to contribute to this amazing group of of people working together to respond to the problem of abuse and violence in the lives of women and girls in my own community.
+I joined DRCSAS in March 2016 as a Trustee as I very much wanted to contribute to this amazing group of of people working together to respond to the problem of abuse and violence in the lives of women and girls in my own community.

 I have been working as a Psychologist in the NHS and in local universities for the last 15 years with women and children who have experienced abuse, and doing research and training in the field of trauma, social inequalities, diversity, and organizational dynamics.

-It is a privilege to be a Trustee and support the work of DRCS in its mission to provide the very best service to all women in Devon and add to the groundswell of energy, resilience and determination to address issues of abuse and inequality.
+It is a privilege to be a Trustee and support the work of DRCSAS in its mission to provide the very best service to all women in Devon and add to the groundswell of energy, resilience and determination to address issues of abuse and inequality.